 “Gao,” she said.

 “No, no. Thank you for this.
 I see now the error of my ways.
 It would’ve been a waste of my skills to lock them away in the halls of academia.”

-“You made yourself bait when you kept following me around after announcing my name to every scumbag in town,” she said.
+“You made yourself bait when you kept following me around after announcing my name to half the scum in town,” she said.

 For the sake of our friendship I allowed this point to go unchallenged.

-“All I did was turn it to our advantage,” she said.
-“And doing that saved your life, so what’re you complaining about?”
+“All I did was turn your mistake to our advantage,” she said.
+Again, too much emphasis.
+“And it saved your life, so what’re you complaining about?”